 Fear is a fundamental part of the human experience, shaping our responses and behaviours from a young age.

-That undercurrent stayed, humming away underneath all of the good and the hard times.
-No wonder I always felt like I was at the end of my tether, fearful, at risk of failing, being not good enough, and that fulfillment was a mile away for me to attain, if I ever could.
+One of the reasons I found this meaningful work—or did it find me—is that I had experienced a lifetime of overactive fight, flight, and freeze reactivity.
+Reactivity had stayed with me, humming away underneath all of the good and the hard times of my earlier adult life and as an entrepreneur founding and growing a company to the national level.
+I always felt like I was at the end of my tether, fearful, at risk of failing, being not good enough, adrenaline-fuelled, and that fulfilment was a mile away for me to attain if I ever could.

 The Dreaded Drama Triangle™ sheds light on the roles individuals assume in challenging situations.
 At its core are three primary roles: the Victim, reacting to the perceived Persecutor, and seeking salvation from the Rescuer.
 These roles often become ingrained as default ways of thinking and relating, influencing our actions and interactions in adulthood.